 But if you missed your arraignment date (your first court date), this is something that needs to be dealt with in an urgent manner.
 If the charge is a misdemeanor and you missed court, a bench warrant has been issued.
 A bench warrant will usually have a bond amount attached to it.
 That way if you are arrested, you can post a bond.

 If you have failed to appear in court for a felony charge, an alias capias was issued.
 These do not come with bond amounts because felonies are more serious than misdemeanors.
 The prevailing logic is that if you fail to appear in court for a felony, you should not be allowed to bond out without first seeing the judge who issued the warrant.

-If you failed to appear in court for a misdemeanor, you will probably not have to return to South Florida if you hire a lawyer.
+If you failed to appear in court for a misdemeanor, you will probably not have to return to Miami-Dade County if you hire a lawyer.
 I waive my clients' presence all the time for bench warrant matters.
 If the warrant was issued at arraignment and is addressed within a reasonable time after the warrant is issued, it is usually no problem to clear it up.

 If you have a felony warrant, you will have to appear in court.
 You should hire a lawyer ahead of time so you don't go into court alone.

 But if you decide that a warrant in another state is no big deal, think again.
 If you let that warrant just sit there, this is what could happen:

 You could be denied employment.

 You could be denied a lease or mortgage.

 You could be arrested and extradited to Florida.